ZoeZinovia/MonteCarloTreeSearch/README.md

 ### Installing and using

-* Simply pull the code from this repository.
+* Simply clone the code from this repository.
 If using Eclipe, IntelliJ or another IDE, main.java can be run.
 If running on terminal, src code needs to be compiled before running main.java.